Kevin Dundon: Recent career

 In 2009, Kevin also hosted RTÉ's primetime show 'Heat', appeared on RTÉ's travel show 'No Frontiers' and BBC's 'You're Not the Man I Married'.
 He also released his cookbook, Great Family Food, a number one best-seller in hardback non-fiction in Ireland.

 In 2010, Kevin hosted RTÉ's third season of 'Heat', appeared on RTÉ's cooking show 'Take On the Takeaway' and co-hosted BBC's four-part series 'Stuffed'.

 Spring 2013 marked Kevin's Full on Irish debut throughout North America as Allied Rich launched his full signature Housewares Collection and product website www.kevindundonhome.com.
 The high quality of the brand captured the attention of buyers worldwide and led to online retail partnerships with Kohl's, JC Penney, Bed Bath & Beyond, Best Buy, Amazon, Wayfair, Groupon, Hautelook, Bonton, Fab, and My Habit.
 After the overwhelming success of the collection through both online retailers and Good Morning America's ‘Deals and Steals’, ShopHQ ordered speciality collections both in 2013 and 2014, solely available through ShopHQ, which Kevin promotes live, on-air continuously.

 Fall 2013 brought the launch of Kevin's eight-part cooking series, Kevin Dundon's 'Modern Irish Food' and his Christmas Special, 'Christmas Made Easy', both on PBS affiliate stations across America and Ireland's leading network RTÉ.
 Its audience appeal garnered network attention, leading to a prime time nationwide time slot on 175 Create TV stations beginning 6 March 2014, 75% of US households!

 Dundon is featured on Ireland's national airline, Aer Lingus, inflight entertainment on all transatlantic flights and 'Modern Irish Food' will be transmitted on that channel until the end of 2015.

-With a weekly column in Ireland's largest selling Sunday newspaper "The Sunday World" and weekly contributions to eight different regional publications, Kevin's recipes are widely distributed in Ireland.
-This, in addition to the most recent cookbooks – Great Family Food (by HarperCollins), Recipes That Work (HarperCollins) and Modern Irish Food (Hachette Books) – and his TV show 'Modern Irish Food' make Dundon probably the best known chef in Ireland.
+Kevin Dundon writes a weekly column for The Sunday World, and contributes regularly to eight regional publications.
+He has authored several cookbooks, including Great Family Food, Recipes That Work, and Modern Irish Food.
+He also hosted the television series Modern Irish Food.

 In addition, Ireland's other top newspapers – the Irish Times, the Sunday Times and the Irish Examiner – regularly feature recipes and articles about Kevin and reviews of his hotel Dunbrody Country House in Wexford.

 Dundon is known in Ireland as the Good Food Ambassador for the largest food retailer Super Valu and internationally is often selected as the Face of Irish Food by Tourism Ireland.
 This year will see him featured with the Irish tourism authority at the New York Food & Wine festival, Austin Food & Wine Festival, Boston ifex and in Autumn as a major part of the line up for the Epcot Food & Wine festival with dinners and events highlighting Kevin's food from Raglan Road (winner of top restaurant in Orlando award in February 2014).
 A new book called "I'd Ate The Back Door Buttered, Ma!" from Raglan Road will be published in March 2014.

+In 2025, Dundon took part in the eighth season of Dancing with the Stars.
+He partnered with professional dancer, Rebecca Scott.
+They reached the quarterfinals of the series finishing in sixth place.